splch/pkmnbtl/README.md

 # Pokemon Battle

-This watch face will display the date, time, battery level, and temperature over a pokemon battle.
+This watch face will display the date, time, battery level, RAM usage and temperature seamlessly within a pokemon battle.

 ![Watch Face](screenshot.png)